Aston University

 Our response

-After securing top-tier coverage in 2022, including the FT and BBC Newsnight, we refined our media strategy to maximise impact.
+After securing top-tier coverage in 2022, including the FT and BBC Newsnight, we refined our media strategy for greater impact.
 We worked closely with the research team, led by Professor Du, to define key messages and target audiences - timing the report’s release just before the 2024 Labour Party Conference to maximise visibility among policymakers.

 We developed a press release and secured exclusives with the FT and BBC ahead of publication, working closely with journalists to shape the story.